-The data are divided under two criteria, forming four distinct sets: training or test, input or output.
-All the training data $(x_i, f(x_i))i$ and the test inputs $(x_k)k$ are provided to participants, while the test outputs are stored on the platform, which permits to evaluate the submissions.
+The data are divided under two criteria, forming four distinct sets: train or test, input or output.
+All the training data $(x_i, f(x_i))i$ and the test inputs $(x_k)k$ are provided to participants, while the test outputs are only stored on the platform, which permits to evaluate the submissions on separated unknown data.

-Every couple (x, f(x)) needs to be associated with a unique identification number, called index and written
+Every pair (x, f(x)) needs to be associated with a unique identification number, called index and written ID.

-"ID".
 In particular, there should be no intersection between the indices of the training and test sets.
 As the inputs x and outputs f(x) are split between two files, it is compulsory to guarantee the equality of the IDs between these files.
-It is recommended to use increasing and consecutive indices across the training and test sets, for instances with $0, \ldots, N{tr}-1$ in the training set of size $N{tr}$ and $N{tr}, \ldots, N{tr}+N{te}-1$ in the test set of size $N{te}$ .
+It is recommended to use increasing and consecutive indices across the training and test sets, for instances with 0, . . . , N{tr} in the train set of size N{tr} and with N{tr} , . . . , N{tr} + N{te} - 1 in the test set of size N{te} .

 For statistical reasons, the number of test data should not be too small, at least larger than 1000 preferably.
-In fact, within the platform, the test set is randomly divided into two partitions of same size, one called public, the other called private.
+In fact, within the platform, the test set is randomly divided into two parts of same size, one called public, the other called private.
 Only the results obtained from the public partition will be communicated to participants during the competition; one thus needs to ensure that the measure does not fluctuate too much on half of the test set.

-In case of numerical, categorical or text data, the CSV format shall be favoured for its simplicity and its interoperability.
-Each file needs to contain a header line indicating the title of each column (possibly some description), the first column containing the index "ID".
+In case of numerical, categorical or text data, the CSV format shall be favored for its simplicity and its interoperability.
+Each file needs to contain a header line indicating the title of each column (possibly some description), the first column containing the index ID.
 The index column must be identical between corresponding input and output files.
-Moreover, the header line should be identical for all input files.
+Moreover, the header line should be identical for input files on the train and test sets.